FAQs

 Our top tip - don’t just look for the five star reviews or the overall number of reviews.
 These are important, but you should also check whether the same things matter to the reviewer as matter to you, whether that’s customer service, choice, location or something else.

 And finally, it's really important to remember that you can change your mind!
 If you are not happy with the funeral directors you have chosen, you can change your mind, even if they have already taken your person into their care.
+You are the client, so you should never feel pressured into a choice that you are not happy with.

 Learn more here: How to choose a funeral director – Poppy's Blog – Poppy's Funerals